2000 ChambersResearch-23

 About Us

-To truly advance reproductive justice, we must prioritize community voices and partnerships, ensuring that measures of racism, policies, and interventions are relevant, responsive, and led by those most impacted.
+The CARE Lab strives to prioritize community voices and partnerships, ensuring that measures of racism, policies, and interventions are relevant, responsive, and led by those most impacted.